chrisgeorge0911/AppleCodingTest/README.md

 ##Instructions

-Created using python 3.5.1, using PyCharm IDE
+Created using python 3.5.1, using PyCharm IDE on Windows 10.
+It should run ok on Linux but this is untested.

 Requires standard libraries only.

 To run: